Vejituh/Windows11-start-steps/README.md

 **First re-install winget in the config tab because of Windows 11 bug**

-3. Go to Tweaks tab and select `Desktop` in the Recommended Selections and then also tick remove ondrive and hit `Run Tweaks`.
+3. Go to Tweaks tab and select `Desktop` in the Recommended Selections and then also tick remove onedrive and hit `Run Tweaks`.
 4. Then go to config tab and select `All .Net Framework (2,3,4)` and hit `Install Features`.